hungcq/knowledge-repo/sport/daniels-running-formula/daniels-running-formula.md

 - Most pictures (except information table) are irrelevant
 - Mixing miles and meter is really messy
 - Partly an informational book: half of the book should be used as reference instead of for understanding

+# Takeaway
+- Training principles
+- Dif types of training & benefits
+- Training plans for dif levels of fitness & dif types of race